xullnn/ls_pull_over_push/120/answers.md

 end
 ```

-Then we can visualize the relationships in thie graph(graph may not showed complete, click link below to see full)
+Then we can visualize the relationships in the graph(graph may not showed complete, click link below to see full)

 https://s3-ap-southeast-1.amazonaws.com/image-for-articles/image-bucket-1/animals.jpg